In the UK alone, 39% of companies have fallen victim to a cyber breach or attack over the past year.

 Also, consider providing an on-demand library of security training resources.
 Here, people can get relevant knowledge whenever they need it.

 Ongoing support is crucial.
 When people have any cybersecurity questions, you need to be on hand to provide answers.
-Organisations must be just as committed as their people.
+Organizations must be just as committed as their people.

 Leverage data and reporting